An annuity is an insurance product that can help you save for retirement or pay expenses in retirement.

 How do I take money out of an annuity?

-Another option is to "annuitize," converting the deferred annuity into an income stream.
+Another option is to "annuitize," converting the annuity into an income stream.
 Your assets go to the insurance company and, in exchange, you get periodic payments guaranteed by the company.
 Before you annuitize, you want to make sure that it's right for you because the decision is generally irrevocable.

 With an income annuity, you receive periodic payments (usually monthly) but otherwise have no access to the money you used to buy the annuity.
 You can't make withdrawals.